APPENDICES

 Oldest son Pierre, born in June 1712, married Marie-Josèphe, daughter of Pierre Bourg, probably at Cobeguit in c1734.

 François le jeune, born in c1718, married Geneviève, daughter of Joseph Mius, in c1746.
+They were counted at Grande-Ascension on Île St.-Jean in 1752.

-Jean-Baptiste, born in c1719, married Marie-Madeleine, daughter of Francois Bourg, in c1749.
+Jean-Baptiste, born in c1719, married Marie-Madeleine, daughter of François Bourg, in c1749.
 They were counted at La Pointe-à-La-Jeunesse on Île Royale, in 1752

-Dominique, born in c1721, married Anne, daughter of Jacques à Francois LeBlanc, in c1746.
+Dominique, born in c1721, married Anne, daughter of Jacques à François LeBlanc, in c1746.
 They also were counted at La Pointe-à-La-Jeunesse on Île Royale, in 1752

 Youngest son Charles, born in c1725, married Marguerite, daughter of Jean Henry, in c1746.
 They were counted at Rivière-du-Ouest on Île St.-Jean in 1752.